abeldekat/lazyflex.nvim/README.md

   -- user collection:
   user = {
     -- collection defined in a module in your config.
-    -- The module must implement the stub: mod = "lazyflex.collections.stub", -- for example: "config.lazyflex"
+    -- The module must implement the following stub: mod = "lazyflex.collections.stub", -- for example: "config.lazyflex"
     presets = {}, -- example: {"test"}, where "test" provides keywords },